victoriaolanipekun/HANQOUT/README.md

 ```

-* The Comment Class model consist of a text, created_at, hanqouts and owner.
+* The Comment Class model consists of a text, created_at, hanqouts and owner.

 * The Comment Class model has a one to many relationship with hanqouts model and custom user model, from the JWT Auth App.
 This shows that each hanqout or user can have many comment classes.
 These comment classes can then be displayed on the indexpage on the front-end.